masaver/brist1d/reports/rendering-1/04-modelling/02-model-2/07-conclusions.md

 ![kaggle-private-leaderboard.png](../../../figures/kaggle-private-leaderboard.png)

 > In conclusion, we successfully developed a remarkable model that predicts blood glucose levels one hour ahead with a high degree of accuracy.
 This predictive capability can significantly aid individuals with type 1 diabetes in managing their condition more effectively.

-## Further Work

-To enhance the model's performance and generalization, the following areas could be explored in the future:

-- **Feature Reduction**: We could explore further feature reduction techniques to identify the most important features and reduce the dimensionality of the dataset.
-- **Noise Reduction**: We could explore techniques to reduce noise in the data and improve the quality of the predictions.
-- **Cross-Validation**: We could explore different cross-validation techniques which reflect better the Kaggle score.

-By addressing these areas, the model could achieve even greater accuracy and reliability, providing more value for users and competitive performance in future challenges.